 - Enemy Within: Prier faces Demon Overlord Prier within her own soul.

-- Enemy Without: In fact, Demon Prier first appears this way, first appearing a little girl trying to encourage Prier to become an Overlord before revealing herself.
+- Enemy Without: Unusually, Demon Prier first appears this way.
+She initially appears as a little girl trying to encourage Prier to become an Overlord before revealing herself.
 While she and her friends defeat her, since she's a part of Prier she points out that she'll be back.

 - Hannibal Lecture: The Demon Overlord Prier who manifests in chapter 1 & 2 delivers one to Prier pointing how much she values power.
 While Prier and friends deliver a Shut Up, Hannibal!, it becomes clear that it will take more than that to solve the problem since said Shut Up moments never actually address Prier's desire for power.

 - Kick the Son of a Bitch: Sure Prier is completely consumed in darkness, but after being forced to kill Croix and having Noir destroy his body and soul, it's hard not to cheer for her as she kills him.